osrg/gobgp/tools/completion/README.md

 1. generate bash completion file

- generate the bash completion file by using binary of gobgp client.
+ Generate the bash completion file by using binary of gobgp client.
  ```
  % gobgp --gen-cmpl --bash-cmpl-file=<specifying a file name>
  ```